EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-vserver/vpn-vserver.md

 <b>intranetIP</b>
 The range of IP addresses to unbind from the virtual server.

+<b>netmask</b>
+The netmask of the intranet IP address or range.

+<b>intranetIP6</b>
+The range of IP addresses to unbind from the virtual server.

+<b>numaddr</b>
+The number of ipv6 addresses
+Minimum value: 1

 <b>staServer</b>
 Web address of the Secure Ticket Authority (STA) server to remove, in the following format: 'http(s)://FQDN/URLPATH'